okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/aspnet/commonsteps.md

 ### Polling Okta

-Polling is used during the enrollment using  [QR Code](#integrate-enrollment-using-qr-code), enrollment using [other channels](#integrate-enrollment-using-other-channels), and challenge using [push notification flows](#integrate-challenge-using-push-notification-option) to determine when the user has completed the verification action in Okta Verify.
+Polling is used during enrollment using a  [QR Code](#integrate-enrollment-using-qr-code), enrollment using [other channels](#integrate-enrollment-using-other-channels), and challenge using [push notification flows](#integrate-challenge-using-push-notification-option) to determine when the user completes the verification action in Okta Verify.

 The user steps out of your app during these flows to complete actions within Okta Verify.
 While your app waits for the user, it should poll the SDK to determine when they finish with Okta Verify.
 The following diagram shows this common flow: